entrope/srnx/Succinct_RINEX.md

 When adding the interval to the previous epoch's timestamp, minutes and seconds reset to zero when the new sum is exactly 60, but hours do not wrap.
-Thus, leap seconds and day boundaries must be represented in a new RLE entry.
+Thus, leap seconds and day boundaries MUST be represented in a new RLE entry.
-Sub-second intervals during a leap second must not reset to 0 seconds.
+Sub-second intervals during a leap second MUST NOT reset to 0 seconds.

-The RLE-encoded receiver clock offsets are represented by a receiver clock offset, represented as SLEB128 of the original value times 1e12, followed by a ULEB count-minus-1 indicate the repeat count.
+The RLE-encoded receiver clock offsets are stored as a receiver clock offset, represented as SLEB128 of the original value times 1e12, followed by a ULEB count-minus-1 indicate the repeat count.
-If not all receiver clock offsets are set, the remainder are zero.
+If there are fewer receiver clock offsets than epochs in the EPOC chunk, the remainding receiver clock offsets are zero.

 The number of satellites observed in each epoch is not directly represented in the SRNX file.